-Discussion posting or writing assignment (60 POINTS) - There will be three (3) 20-point discussion postings.
+Discussion posting or writing assignment (60 POINTS) - There will be four (4) 20-point discussion postings.
+The discussions are completing in two parts: the initial post and a follow-up response to a classmate.

 - The discussion will occur asynchronously; I will post a discussion question and you will respond to the questions at your convenience prior to the due date.
 Discussions are open book and open note and will be submitted through Canvas. - These assignments also allow you to interact with classmates and build community.